Aliases for ABCC2 Gene

 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the MRP subfamily which is involved in multi-drug resistance.
 This protein is expressed in the canalicular (apical) part of the hepatocyte and functions in biliary transport.
 Substrates include anticancer drugs such as vinblastine; therefore, this protein appears to contribute to drug resistance in mammalian cells.
 Several different mutations in this gene have been observed in patients with Dubin-Johnson syndrome (DJS), an autosomal recessive disorder characterized by conjugated hyperbilirubinemia. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ABCC2 Gene

-ABCC2 (ATP-Binding Cassette, Sub-Family C (CFTR/MRP), Member 2) is a Protein Coding gene.
-Diseases associated with ABCC2 include dubin-johnson syndrome and dysembryoplastic neuroepithelial tumor.
-Among its related pathways are Glucose / Energy Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include protein domain specific binding and organic anion transmembrane transporter activity.
-An important paralog of this gene is ABCC5.
+ABCC2 (ATP Binding Cassette Subfamily C Member 2) is a Protein Coding gene.
+Diseases associated with ABCC2 include dubin-johnson syndrome and abcc2-related altered drug metabolism.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Nuclear receptors in lipid metabolism and toxicity.
+GO annotations related to this gene include transporter activity and protein domain specific binding.
+An important paralog of this gene is ABCC8.

 UniProtKB/Swiss-Prot for ABCC2 Gene